FortiNAC

 Solution.

-WinRM Device Profiling method handles multiple user credentials in version 9.2.6, 9.4.1.
+The WinRM Device Profiling method supports multiple user credentials in versions 9.2.6 and 9.4.1.